-The Hotel Indigo New York City - Chelsea's Rooftop lounge is currently closed for renovation and is expected to re-open May 2014.
+The Hotel Indigo New York City - Chelsea's Restaurant and Rooftop lounge is currently closed for renovation and is expected to re-open Fall 2014.
 We apologize for any inconvenience.
 Thank you for your patience.

 Offering exceptional variety, the Chelsea Piers entertainment complex includes film and television production facilities, a health club, a day spa, the city's largest training center for gymnastics, two basketball courts, playing fields for indoor lacrosse and soccer, batting cages, a rock climbing wall and dance studios.
 In addition, there is an AMF Bowling center, a golf club with multi-story driving range, and two full sized ice rinks for skating that all New York city children love.

 The Central Park Zoo has been home to a variety of animals, big and small, since the 1860s.
 Today, your New York City family vacation can include watching penguins, polar bears, and parrots frolic right in the middle of the city.
 Tisch Children’s Zoo offers educational programs for the younger ones, from touch time to overnight pajama parties, where zookeepers teach kids the care and nocturnal behavior of the animals.

 Kids can skip from the Congo Gorilla Forest to the Himalayan Highlands to the African Plains to see over 4,000 wild animals all in the same place at Bronx Zoo.
 Special attractions include camel rides (seasonal), the Skyfari, daily feedings, and the new Tiger Mountain exhibit, featuring Siberian tigers.